-The WSI Course is designed to provide candidates with the proper knowledge and skills to teach Red Cross Swim programs, while promoting water-safe attitudes in, on and around the water.
+The WSI modules are designed to provide candidates with the proper knowledge and skills to teach Red Cross Swim programs, while promoting water-safe attitudes in, on and around the water.

-The newly structured course will include the following four components: WSI-Skills Evaluation, WSI-Online, WSI-Teaching Experience and WSI-Classroom and Pool.
+The newly structured modules will include the following four components: WSI-Skills Evaluation, WSI-Online, WSI-Teaching Experience and WSI-Classroom and Pool.

 Assistant Water Safety Instructor (AWSI) certification will not exist under the new model, and will not be transferable once the new program is implemented.
 Red Cross Water Safety Introduction (WSII) is now a prerequisite for WSI.
 As of January 2016, candidates will be required to take the new WSI courses and purchase new materials.

 Please contact firstname.lastname@example.org if you require more information.

 *Buy your pocket mask and fanny pack from us for advanced lifesaving courses.